 *I decided to re-upload this story because I shouldn’t feel bad about being at my worst – this was me 2 months ago

 A notification went off and she glanced at her phone.
 “If he hates me that much I don’t want to be in anyone’s life”.
-After typing out a quick response, Donna set down her phone.
+After typing out a quick response, Audrey set down her phone.
 Maybe she was just being dramatic?
 Two more days go by with silence on the other end.
 The message remained unread.
-Donna sent out a couple more texts.
+Audrey sent out a couple more texts.
 “I’m getting a little worried 😦 can you at least leave me on seen so I know you’re ok?”
 Nothing.